galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 ## Electronic health records (EHR)
 These are generally the data collected when a person has contact with the health services.
 In the UK, EHR data is either at the Trust level or at the country level, e.g. NHS England, and it is usually necessary to specify primary care (GP, pharmacy, dental and optometry) and/or secondary care (hospital and specialists) data.
 This data is usually received as anonymised data, to avoid the ability to identify individuals from the data.

 [comment]: <> (This part may need rewording.
-My understanding is that EHRs are provided by: 1) GPs (two main platforms are EMIS Web and TPP SystmOne) and, 2) NHS trusts (many different suppliers).
+My understanding is that EHRs are provided by: GPs where two main platforms are EMIS Web and TPP SystmOne and; NHS trusts with many different suppliers.
 NHS England provides advice on accredited suppliers.)

 In the UK, Clinical Practice Research Datalink ([CPRD](https://cprd.com)) collects anonymised patient data from a network of GP practices links this data to a range of other health-related data and provides a longitudinal, representative UK population health dataset.